8KOHAN/LeetCode/README.md

-📘 LeetCode
+# 📘 LeetCode

-This repository contains my solutions to problems from LeetCode.
+This repository contains my solutions to problems from **[LeetCode](https://leetcode.com/)**.
 It is intended to improve algorithmic thinking, prepare for technical interviews, and organize knowledge of various programming topics.

+---

-🧠 Covered Topics:
+### 🧠 Covered Topics

-Arrays and Strings
+- Arrays and Strings

-Hash Tables
+- Hash Tables

-Binary Trees and Graphs
+- Binary Trees and Graphs

-Dynamic Programming
+- Dynamic Programming

-Searching and Sorting
+- Searching and Sorting

-Stack, Queue, Linked Lists
+- Stack, Queue, Linked Lists

-And more...
+- And more...

+---

-📁 Structure
+### 📁 Structure

 Each problem is stored in a separate folder, following this format:

-php-template
-Copy
-Edit
 <Category>/<Difficulty>/<Problem Number.
-Title>/<Problem Number.
-Title>.cpp
-Example:
-Array/Easy/1.
-Two Sum/1.
-Two Sum.cpp

-Each file includes:

-The problem title with its number

-A link to the original problem on LeetCode

-An explanation in comments (when available)
+Title>/<decision>

+---

-🎯 Goals
+### 🎯 Goals

-Prepare effectively for coding interviews
+- 📌 Prepare effectively for coding interviews

-Sharpen problem-solving skills
+- 🧩 Sharpen problem-solving skills

-Study algorithms and data structures in a structured way
+- 🗂️ Study algorithms and data structures in a structured way